open-telemetry/opentelemetry-specification/specification/logs/README.md

 The first approach, assuming the logs are written to files or to standard output, requires ability to read file logs, tail them, work correctly when log rotation is used, optionally also parse the logs to convert them into more structured formats.
-Parings requires support for different parser types, which can also be configured to parse custom formats as well as ability to add custom parsers.
+Parsing requires support for different parser types, which can also be configured to parse custom formats as well as ability to add custom parsers.
 Examples of common formats that parsers need to support are: CSV, Common Log Format, Labeled Tab-separated Values (LTSV), Key/Value Pair format,